kwesterfeld/rewritehtml/README.md

 responses.
 Evaluate the 404 responses and look at source content, adjusting along the way the xml configuration to suit.

+### uriFilter

+Specify a uri match (uriMatch) and a replacement constant or MVEL expression to alter the inbound URI and/or query parameters.
+The type= attribute of the uriFilter XML attribute can be set to forward, filter, or redirect.

+An MVEL expression is passed the following context parameters: uri, request, session, response.

+### contentFilter

+A content filter specifies simple replacements (from/to) or complex MVEL expressions.
+The uriMatch= xml attribute is required to match the URI of the content requested.

+An MVEL expression is passed the following context parameters: content, request, session, response.

+### requestHeaderFilter/responseHeaderFilter

+A header filter specifies a simple replacement (from/to) or complex MVEL expression.
+The header= attribute specifies the exact matching header which should be processed.

+An MVEL expression is passed the following context parameters: header, request, session, response.

+###

 ## Configuration Reload

 Currently, the configuration contained in the filters.xml is reloaded